 Section I: General Considerations and Planning Guidelines

 The District-wide School Safety Plan was developed pursuant to Commissioner’s Regulation 155.17.
 At the direction of the Board of Education, the School Superintendent appointed a District-wide Safety Team and charged it with the development and maintenance of the District-wide School Safety Plan.

 - Identification of School Teams

-The District has created a District-wide School Safety Team consisting of, but not limited to, representatives of the: Superintendent of Schools, Director of Operations and Maintenance, Assistant Superintendent for Curriculum and Instruction, District Treasurer, School Business Official, District Clerk, Secretary to the Superintendent, Director of Food Services, Director of Transportation, Building Principal(s), School Resource Officer, Teacher(s), Parent(s), Student(s), Local Emergency Responder(s).
+The District has created a District-wide School Safety Team consisting of, but not limited to, representatives of the: Superintendent of Schools, Director of Operations and Maintenance, Assistant Superintendent for Curriculum and Instruction, District Treasurer, School Business Official, District Clerk/Secretary to the Superintendent, Director of Food Services, Director of Transportation, Director of Technology, Building Principal(s), Counselors, School Psychologist, Teacher(s), Parent(s), Student(s), Local Emergency Responder(s).